 Adventures on pristine descents and skiing fun at its best off the groomed slopes – if that’s what you’re looking for, you should come to Serfaus-Fiss-Ladis!
-Ten diverse freeride routes, three trails and three info points await you.
+Twelve diverse freeride routes, three trails and three info points await you.
 Time to feel free!

 Freeride routes for ultimate powder fun

 Perfect powder snow and pristine descents.
 Adrenaline kicks and a stunning alpine panorama.
 Feeling at one with nature.
-Experience a white dream come true on a total of ten freeride routes in Serfaus-Fiss-Ladis!
+Experience a white dream come true on a total of twelve freeride routes in Serfaus-Fiss-Ladis!

 If you love diversity, you should take the two-kilometre Skyline route.
 Thanks to its eastward orientation, it offers incredible snow conditions.
 In the mood for a ride through a stone pine forest?
 On the 1.7-kilometre Adlerroute (eagle route), you’re surrounded by the powder snow paradise of the North Side of Fiss.
 Plenty of thigh strength is definitely an advantage!

 With a 70 per cent downhill gradient, the Kamikaze route really lives up to its name.
 Powder feeling at its best!
 At 2,600 metres above sea level, you can enter the route right at the Almbahn top station.
 An exceptional view of the village of Fiss and the surrounding mountains of Tyrol are the icing on the cake when it comes to this route.